 - Regulations to restrict the marketing of unhealthy foods to children and adolescents

 - A 20% health levy on sweetened drinks

 - Strengthen the Health Star Rating system and make it mandatory

 - Government-led healthier food reformulation, focusing on the serve size, energy, sodium and sugar contents of fast foods and supermarket products

-* This list of priority prevention policies are potential policies.
-Specific details of policy priorities to prevent the harm from unhealthy commodities and to strengthen public health foundations, are up for debate during the annual prevention week.
-All our members maintain their independent voice, and what it shown on this website may not represent the views of all individual Coalition members.
+* These priorities are the consensus of the Roopuu Apaarangi Waipiro (Alcohol Expert Panel).
+All Coalition members maintain their independent voice, and what it shown on this website may not represent the views of all individual Coalition members.